 "MARQUES d'ENTREES" (Cont.)
-FRENCH

-three letters struck with the Marseille entrance marking.
-Two are personal ones; the other is official correspondence.
-They are dated from Alexandria: "26 messidor an VI", "8 fructidor an VI" and "4 vendemiaire an VII", corresponding to 14th July, 1798, 25th August, 1798 and 23rd September, 1798.
+Till now we know of the existance of only Most of the glaring forgeries of the Sudan three letters struck with the Marseille entrance marking.
+Two are personal ones; the other is official correspondence. are dated from Alexandria: "26 messidor an VI", "8 fructidor an VI" and "4 vendemiaire an VII", corresponding to Lth July, 1798, 25th August, 1798 and 23rd September, 1799.
 In addition they have different strikes of the marks of origin applied in Egypt.
 They all belong to the collection of Mr. Leon Dubus of Paris.
 Mr. Dubus is President of the French Academy of Philately in Paris.